 Patients who are silent carriers of beta-thalassemia usually have a very mild mutation that results in slightly impaired with beta-globin production without any major symptoms.
 Beta-thalassemia trait is characterized by elevated levels of HbA2, or fetal hemoglobin, due to the substantially decreased production of viable beta-globin chains.

 Clinical Presentation of Thalassemia in Children

 Children with beta-thalassemia major usually have more specific and profound symptoms of severe anemia and splenomegaly.
-Patients might have a fever and usually, fail to thrive.
-Beta-thalassemia major is usually fatal within five years of the child is not treated.
+Patients might have a fever and, usually, fail to thrive.
+Beta-thalassemia major is usually fatal within five years of the child if it is not treated.